 You hear us say regularly that we’re big #datanerds at Transform Consulting Group.
 We have many blogs with tips on using and visualizing data, including why we love interactive dashboards.
 Now we are taking it to the next level and sharing how to enhance your dashboard with interactive mapping functions.

 We recently completed projects with the South Dakota Afterschool Network and the Mississippi Statewide Afterschool Network.
-Both engagements included 2 phases: 1) collect data around summer and afterschool programs across the state and 2) develop mapping tools to summarize the availability of programs and assist families and communities to find programs.
+Both engagements included 2 phases: 1) collect data on summer and afterschool programs across the state and 2) develop mapping tools to summarize the availability of programs and assist families and communities to find programs.

 Creating Interactive Mapping Tools